flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 During installation of tailscale, you are being shown a URI.
 Use: `Ctrl+Shift+C` to open that URI in your browser, then you need to accept the device in the tailscale admin.
 If it fails, run the script for a second time.
 It will usually run and fix things properly.

-> Now also move `undo-routing.sh` to the same folder.
-This is used to undo all routing tables for tailscale, in case of emergency or error.

 Then do this: